mjpernot/rmq-metadata/README.md

 # Classification (U)

 # Description:
   Python program that processes PDF files from RabbitMQ.
-The program will decode the PDF file, extract meta-data from the PDF file, create a JSON object of the meta-data and insert the data into a Mongo database.
+The program will decode the PDF file, extract meta-data from the PDF file, create a JSON object of the meta-data and write to a file.

 ###  This README file is broken down into the following sections:
  * Features
  * Prerequisites
-   - Secure Environment
  * Installation
  * Configuration
+ * System Service
  * Running
  * Program Help Function
  * Testing